JohnKeysCloud/odin-computer-science/misc-notes/complexity/time-complexity.md

 ## Assorted Notes

-- A good rule-of-index (play on rule-of-thumb), is if possuble, avoide nested for-loops if the input size is large.
+- A good rule-of-index (play on rule-of-thumb), is if possible, avoid nested for-loops if the input size is large.
 Use two separate loops instead.

 // > ----------------------------------------------------------------------------------------------------------

 - A practical scenario for when to use Big O to compare algorithms:

 * Say we need to pull in some data from an API or a database.
-An array of 1000 users comes back and now you need to sort this arry into alphabetical order...
+An array of 1000 users comes back and now you need to sort this array into alphabetical order...
 * If we use a sorting algorithm with linear time (O(n)) complexity, where n is the input size, then there will be around 1000 operations.
 * If we use a sorting algorithm with quadratic time (O(n^2)) complexity, then there will be roughly 1000 \* 1000 operations.
 Thats 1 MILLION operations.
 * That's 999,000 more operations, just because you chose the less efficient algorithm for the given dataset.